NijigenDevs/QSanguosha-For-Saimoe/README.md

 * Musics, Dubbing, General and Skill Designs, Descriptions, Translations, Documents, Images, Icons, UI designs and others.

-*Please pay attention: the materials from other sources like network is not under CC BY-NC-ND 4.0.*
+*Please pay attention: the materials from other sources like network maybe not under CC BY-NC-ND 4.0.*

 *That means: You should use those materials under their original license.*